Luzhou Laojiao

-Luzhou Laojiao (泸州老窖; Luzhou Old Cellar) is a Chinese liquor distilled from fermented sorghum.
-It is a baijiu of the "strong aroma" class.
-It is produced by Luzhou Laojiao Company Limited, which is headquartered in Luzhou, in southern Sichuan, China.
+Luzhou Laojiao Co.
+Ltd. (泸州老窖股份有限公司), or simply Luzhou Laojiao (泸州老窖 (Luzhou Old Cellar)) is a company headquartered in Luzhou, Sichuan, China that specializes in the production, sale, and distribution of baijiu.
+The distillery produces baijiu that is characteristic of the Nongxiang (濃香 (strong aroma)) style of baijiu; so much so that the category had originally been named "luxiang" (泸香 (lu aroma)) for the Luzhou Laojiao distillery itself where it was believed the style had been developed.

+Today Luzhou Laojiao is ranked as the fourth most valuable spirits brand internationally.

 History

 The distillery dates back to 1573, in the Ming dynasty, and it is the oldest continuously producing baijiu distillery in the world.
 It was included in the first "List of National Intangible Cultural Heritage" in 2006.
 The company produces a baijiu brand named Guojiao 1573 (国窖 1573, 'National Cellar 1573'), in commemoration of its founding year.

 Luzhou Laojiao was reportedly the favourite liquor of China's paramount leader, Deng Xiaoping.